Agile Estimating using

 - Join each team and provide the activity link.

-- The observers will present their findings regarding this process.
+- The observers will present their findings about this process.
+You can brief them beforehand to look at certain aspects.
+For example:

 - The facilitator may ask the following questions: